cmhello/wpkj-alipay-gateway-for-fluentcart/readme.txt

 == Upgrade Notice ==

+= 1.0.7 =
+Critical fixes and code refactoring for subscription functionality!
+This version fixes issues where next_billing_date and bill_count were not properly set after payments, preventing automatic renewals.
+Also eliminates code duplication for better maintainability.
+Highly recommended for all subscription users.

 = 1.0.6 =
 Major subscription reliability improvements with automatic retry mechanism and enhanced security.
 Highly recommended for all users.